Elkhorn Mountains: The Land

 Despite the impacts of mining, around 100,000 acres of the Elkhorns were still roadless in 1992; this included 85,000 acres of roadless National Forest land as well as adjacent BLM, state and private lands.
 Congress designated 175,000 acres of the range as the "Elkhorns Wildlife Management Area," and one of Montana's most productive elk herds inhabits the range.
 Because the Elkhorns are higher in elevation than the nearby section of the Continental Divide, they catch more moisture than do most other ranges east of the Divide.
 For this reason, the Elkhorns are especially diverse, with 148 documented vertebrate species.

+Climate

+Tizer Basin is a SNOTEL weather station situated by Big Tizer Creek near Bullock Hill.
+7917 ft, Tizer Basin has a subalpine climate (Köppen Dfc).